Bootstrap Percolation in Random Graphs of Unbounded Rank: Model and results

+We are now ready to state our first main result about the final number of infected vertices.
+We start with graphs with $\nu (0, \cS) > 0$, which ensures that as $n\rightarrow \infty$ there exists a positive fraction of initially infected vertices.
+Later in Section \ref{sec:res}, we will turn to graphs without initial infections, and then study the impact of imposing a small fraction of infections.
+This will lead to the idea of resilience of the random graph.
+Let $\xrightarrow{p}$ denote convergence in probability.
+In the following we denote by $\mathbb{D}(G(n, \cV))$ the final set of infected vertices in the random graph $G(n, \cV)$.

-We are now ready to state our first main result about the final number of infected vertices. \begin{theorem} [Final fraction of infected vertices] Let $\cV$ be a vertex sequence with resulting random graph $G(n,\cV)$ and assume that a minimal fixed point $\hat{f}$ of $\Psi_{\kappa}$ exists.
+\begin{theorem} [Final fraction of infected vertices] Let $\cV$ be a vertex sequence with resulting random graph $G(n,\cV)$ and assume that a least fixed point $\hat{f}$ of $\Psi_{\kappa}$ exists.
 Then the following holds: \begin{enumerate} \item For every $\varepsilon > 0$ it holds that